VizTracer

 viztracer --log_print

-log_gc: boolean = False
+log_gc: bool = False

 Whether log garbage collector